pupil-labs/pupil-docs/pupil-hardware/pupil-headset.md

 The world camera comes with two lenses.
 60 degree FOV lens (shown on the left) and a wide angle 100 degree FOV lens (shown on the right).

-The world camera lens are interchangable, so you can swap between the two lenses provided for normal or wide angle FOV.
+The world camera lens are interchangeable, so you can swap between the two lenses provided for normal or wide angle FOV.

 #### Nose Pads